lucattelli/ab4-themes/README.md

 # ABAP 4 Editor Themes Collection

-If you're using SAPgui's *already-not-so-*new ABAP editor, you can have your own theme.
+If you're using SAPgui's ABAP editor, you can have your own theme.
 Here's mine:

 ![terminus](img/terminus.png)